 Aaron Panner specializes in antitrust law and U.S. Supreme Court and appellate litigation.
 He has represented leading companies and individuals in high-stakes litigation in district courts and courts of appeals across the county and has argued five cases before the U.S. Supreme Court, winning four (the other case was dismissed without decision).
 His clients include many of the nation’s top communications and information services companies.

-Along with firm colleagues, Mr. Panner was centrally involved in three of the most significant Supreme Court antitrust victories of the past twenty years: Verizon Communications Inc. v.
+Along with firm colleagues, Mr. Panner was centrally involved in four of the most significant Supreme Court antitrust victories of the past twenty years: Verizon Communications Inc. v.
 Law Offices of Curtis V. Trinko, LLP, 540 U.S. 398 (2004), which sharply limited “refusal-to-deal” claims under Section 2, putting an end to nearly a decade of litigation related to the implementation of the Telecommunications Act of 1996; Bell Atlantic Corp. v.
-Twombly, 550 U.S. 544 (2007), which overturned a 50-year-old precedent and established new pleading standards governing all civil litigation in the federal courts; and Pacific Bell Tel.
+Twombly, 550 U.S. 544 (2007), which overturned a 50-year-old precedent and established new pleading standards governing all civil litigation in the federal courts; Pacific Bell Tel.
 Co. v.
-Linkline Communications, Inc., 555 U.S. 438 (2009), which eliminated “price squeeze” claims under Section 2, abrogating that aspect of Judge Learned Hand’s landmark decision in Alcoa.
-Mr. Panner wrote the briefs and argued on behalf of AT&T in Linkline and was the principal drafter of the cert. petition and the merits briefs in Twombly.
+Linkline Communications, Inc., 555 U.S. 438 (2009), which eliminated “price squeeze” claims under Section 2, abrogating that aspect of Judge Learned Hand’s landmark decision in Alcoa; and Ohio v.
+American Express Co., 138 S. Ct.
+2274 (2018), which clarified standards governing challenges to vertical restraints under Section 1.
+Mr. Panner wrote the briefs and argued on behalf of AT&T in Linkline, was the principal drafter of the cert. petition and the merits briefs in Twombly, and, along with partner Derek Ho, was a principal drafter of the merits brief in American Express.

 Mr. Panner has published several articles on antitrust law and serves on the Editorial Advisory Board of Competition Policy International’s Antitrust Chronicle and the Advisory Board of the Institute on the Supreme Court of the United States, Chicago Kent College of Law.
 He regularly appears on lists of the country's leading antitrust and appellate lawyers, including Chambers USA, Benchmark Litigation, Lawdragon 500, and Super Lawyers.
 In July 2017, Global Competition Review named Mr. Panner, along with his partners Michael Nemelka and Derek Ho, “Litigators of the Week” for their work obtaining a preliminary injunction on behalf of their client, Authenticom, Inc.